What to eat during intermittent fasting guide

 We suspect that’s the answer you’re really interested in.

 We get it.
-You want to feel confident that your food choices compliment your fasting, rather than working against it.
+You want to feel confident that your food choices complement your fasting rather than working against it.

 Let’s make sure that happens.
-Consider this your ultimate guide in what to eat during intermittent fasting
+Consider this your ultimate guide on what to eat during intermittent fasting.

 Everywhere you look, there’s information about what you should eat.

-Some of it sounds plausible and jives with what you thought (“eat more fruit” sure sounds like something your grandpappy might have said).
+Some of it sounds plausible, and it jives with what you thought (“Eat more fruit” sure sounds like something your grandpappy might have said).

 Some of it sounds like baloney (bulletproof coffee … really?!).